EnvModellingGroup/hrds/docs/joss_paper.md

 system and datum.

-![Fig. 1: Conceptual image demonstrating the blending of two data sets (coarse resolution - grey, high resolution: black) and the resultant data (light blue thick line).
-The buffer generated (red line) goes from zero at the edge of the high resolution dataset to 1.0 over the user-prescribed distance.
-The resulting data can then be calculated as a function of the buffer and the two datasets.](buffer_figure.png)
+![Fig. 1: Conceptual image demonstrating the blending of two data sets (coarse resolution - grey, high resolution: black).
+The buffer generated
+(red line) goes from zero at the edge of the high resolution dataset to 1.0 over the user-prescribed distance.
+The resulting data can then be calculated at the requied points (black dots on x-axis) as a function of the buffer and the two datasets (light blue thick line).](buffer_figure.png)

 This software solves a particular problem when using multiscale numerical models which use high resolution meshes: high resolution spatial data is required, but only for